Updated: May 23, 2022

 Benefits of settling out of court VS going to trial

-While the typical settlement for wrongful termination cases in California is around $40,000, the typical settlement of a court verdict in a California wrongful termination cases is slightly larger, around $45,000 (but keep in mind that legal fees for a trial will be larger too).
+While the typical settlement for wrongful termination cases in California is around $40,000, the typical settlement of a court verdict in a California Wrongful Termination case is slightly larger, around $45,000 (but keep in mind that legal fees for a trial will be larger too).

 The value of every wrongful termination case varies from case to case and depends on whether you're legally represented by an employment lawyer or not.